 Lee Parker 02/02/2021 - 01/02/2025

-Clerk to the Trust Board Penny Parkin
+Governance Professional/Clerk to the Trust Board

-Andrew Brodie (Vice Chair)
+Andrew Brodie (Chair)

 Phil Webster (CEO)

-Phil has been the Headteacher at New Bradwell School for 13 years, leading the school from satisfactory to outstanding during his first 4 years at the school.
-Under his leadership New Bradwell has both grown (expanding from a two form to three form entry) and continued to evolve and enrich the broad curriculum it offers and the way that it meets the diverse needs of children (with significant growth in the department that it runs for children with autism).
+Phil has been the Headteacher at New Bradwell School for 14 years, leading the school from satisfactory to outstanding during his first 4 years at the school.
+Under his leadership New Bradwell has both grown (expanding from two to three form entry) and continued to evolve and enrich the broad curriculum it offers and the way that it meets the diverse needs of children (with significant growth in the department that it runs for children with autism).
 He was instrumental in the formation of the Grand Union Partnership and working with the initial members and trustees to establish the Trust.

 As a National Leader of Education (NLE) he has supported six schools in the local area (MK and South Northants), working with them to secure school improvement.
 Phil’s work has encouraged the school teams he has worked with to reflect on their practice and improve the outcomes that children in these schools achieve and the richness of the curriculum experiences that they access.